Party to Damascus

-"Party to Damascus" is a song by Haitian rapper Wyclef Jean featuring guest vocals from Missy Elliott.
-It was written by Jean and Elliott for his fourth studio album, The Preacher's Son (2003).
-Released as the album's lead single, it peaked at number 65 on the Billboard Hot 100, number 34 on the Hot R&B/Hip-Hop Songs chart, number 49 on the Swedish Singles Chart and number 20 on the Norwegian Singles Chart.
-In Europe, the song was released as a double A-side with "Industry", a song which charted at number 73 on the U.S. R&B chart due to strong downloads.
+"Party to Damascus" is a reggae fusion and hip hop song by Haitian rapper Wyclef Jean featuring guest vocals from Missy Elliott.
+It was written by Jean, Elliott, and Jerry Duplessis for his fourth studio album, The Preacher's Son (2003).
+Released as the album's lead single, it peaked at #65 on the Billboard Hot 100, #34 on the Hot R&B/Hip-Hop Songs Chart, #49 on the Swedish Singles Chart and #20 on the Norwegian Singles Chart.
+In Europe, the song was released as a double A-side with "Industry", a song which charted at #73 on the U.S. R&B chart due to strong downloads.